alpheios-project/documentation/development/adding_a_language.md

     1. Create a new derivation of the `LanguageModel class, named `<LanguageName>LanguageModel`

     1. Add the new mappings from language code to class to `LanguageModelFactory#MODELS`

     1. Implement a unit test for the new LanguageModel class

+    1. Export the new LanguagModel class in the `driver.js` for the package